BlackPeter13/LightningTipBot/README.md

   	<img alt="How to set up a lnbits wallet and the User Manager extension." src="resources/tooltips.png" >
 </p>

+### Lightning Address

+Every user has a [Lightning Address](https://lightningaddress.com/) a la `username@host.com` with which they can receive funds from other wallets.
+For this to work, you need to set the `lnurl_public_server` in `config.yaml`.
+The bot will then host a LNURL endpoint at `.well-known/lnurlp/username` which handles the data exchange with other wallets.

 ### Link to BlueWallet or Zap

 Every user can link their wallet to an external app like [Bluewallet](https://bluewallet.io/) or [Zeus](https://zeusln.app/) by using the command `/link`.
 If you host the bot, you will have to enable the LndHub extension in LNbits.
 You also need to edit the `lnbits_public_url` entry in `config.yaml` accordingly to an address that can be reached by the user's wallet (Tor should be fine as well).